What Is Contract Manufacturing? // Ultimate Guide to Contract Manufacturing

 Contract Manufacturing Definition

 Contract manufacturing is a form of outsourcing where a company entrusts the production of goods or parts of goods to an external entity.
-This strategy is used by firms that want to increase their production capacities or leverage specialized skills without significant capital investment in new facilities or staff.
+This strategy is employed by firms seeking to expand their production capacities or leverage specialized skills without incurring significant capital investment in new facilities or staff.
 It typically involves a partnership with a third-party manufacturer to produce products according to the company's specifications.

 Types of Contract Manufacturing